Church Hill, Tennessee: Education

 Church Hill has one library, Church Hill Public Library, which is part of the Eastern Branch of the Hawkins County Library System.
 It was founded in 1952, and was moved into a new building in 2007.
 The library holds over 20,000 materials and serves over 6,000 patrons.

 Education

 Five schools are located within Church Hill's city limits: Carter's Valley Elementary, Church Hill Elementary, Church Hill Middle School, Church Hill Intermediate and Volunteer High School.
 All fall under the Hawkins County Schools system.

 Parks and recreation

 Church Hill has seven parks: Laurel Run Park, A.S.
 Derrick Park, Jaycees Park, J.W.
 Sally Park, S.L.
-Taylor Park, Bill Castle Park, and Church Hill Skate Park.
+Taylor Park, Bill Castle Park, and Church Hill's Public basketball court located at the site of the old skatepark.
 The city also has one swimming pool, Church Hill Municipal Pool.

 The City of Church Hill, City of Mount Carmel, and Town of Surgoinsville have joined together to form a joint Recreation Department.
 They offer indoor/outdoor soccer, baseball, football, and basketball.